 Maryland

 Wind, waves, and wild horses—there’s a lot for families to love at Assateague Island National Seashore, a long stretch of beach where untamed horses roam free.
 A national park that’s best visited in summer, this scenic area is the perfect setting for swimming, fishing, crabbing, kayaking, and other kid-friendly beach activities.
+Assateague Island is only about an hour from the Harriet Tubman Underground Railroad National Park, making it an easy and well-worth-it addition to your family beach vacation.

-Where to Stay Near Assateague Island
+Where to stay near Assateague Island

 11. Virgin Islands National Park